SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_Alchemist_Live.md

 Alchemist Live relies on automatic standards detection of the incoming source signal.
 The **Scan Type** parameter reports the detected input video format.

 - When Progressive inputs are detected, the *Progressive* scan type will be selected and the *Interlaced* and *Segmented Frame* types cannot be selected.
-- When an interlaced input is detected, the driver will assume that the incoming signal is true high frame rate, and the *Interlaced* type will be selected.
+- When an interlaced input is detected, the connector will assume that the incoming signal is true high frame rate, and the *Interlaced* type will be selected.
 - If the input is actually **psf**, the option **Segmented Frame (psf)** has to be selected.

 In the **Video Output** section of this page, the output video format can be defined in terms of **Resolution**, **Frame/Scan Rate** and **Scan Type**.
 Note that when the output is configured to be **UHD/4K**, the options *Interlaced* and *PsF* cannot be selected.